An Iwahori-Whittaker model for the Satake category: Applications

-As a consequence of Theorem~\ref{thm:parity-tilting} (and its proof) we obtain the following result, which is a geometric version of a celebrated result due in full generality to Mathieu~\cite{mathieu} (after partial proofs by Wang and Donkin; see~\cite[\S 1.1]{jmw2} for more historical remarks on this result).
+As a consequence of Theorem~\ref{thm:parity-tilting} (and its proof) we obtain the following result, which is a geometric version of a celebrated result on tilting modules due in full generality to Mathieu~\cite{mathieu}.
+(See~\cite[\S 1.1]{jmw2} for more historical remarks and references on this result).
+In fact (as noted in the introduction), reasoning in the opposite direction, combining this result with the geometric Satake equivalence, our work can also be considered as providing a new proof of this representation-theoretic result.

 \begin{thm} \begin{enumerate} \item If $\cF, \cG$ are tilting objects in $\Perv_{G_\scO}(\Gr, \bk)$, then so is $\cF \star^{G_\scO} \cG$. \item If $\cF$ is a tilting object in $\Perv_{G_\scO}(\Gr_G,\bk)$, then $\mathsf{R}^G_L(\cF)$ is a tilting object in $\Perv_{L_\scO}(\Gr_L,\bk)$. \end{enumerate} \end{thm}